 "Funny Aneurysm" Moment: During the fireworks scene in Bodhum, Snow says to Serah, "Our engagement is way bigger news."
 When they do tell Lightning about Serah becoming a l'Cie and their engagement the next day, Lightning doesn't believe in them largely because of the engagement, thinking it's made up as an excuse so they can get married.

 Harsher in Hindsight: When Hope tags along with Vanille at the Vestige, he has a go at Snow for wanting to save Serah, asking how he could help a l'Cie when they are the enemy.
-We don't find out until later that Vanille was a l'Cie all along, and stood next to him in silence as he ranted about how much hated them.
-Ouch.
+We don't find out until later that Vanille was a l'Cie all along, and stood next to him in silence as he ranted about how much he hated them... ouch.

 Les Yay: Fang and Vanille come very close to crossing the border between subtext and text.
 The ending practically makes it canon.

 Misaimed Fandom: Lighting has constantly praised for being a "strong" female character.
-The problem comes in that fans refer to the pre-development Lightning, who berates and belittles her companions and ignore the scene where Fang says that punching people right and left doesn't actually help anything.
+The problem arises in that fans were usually referring to the pre-development Lightning when they say this, who berates and belittles her companions and selectively ignored the scene where Fang says that punching people right and left doesn't actually help anything.
 Yet, Serah, who is hands down more feminine than Light, has become almost a Scrappy to players for her "weak" personality.

-Misblamed: Do the names Motomu Toriyama, Toshiro Tsuchida, or Yoshinori Kitase mean anything to you?
-Kitase is the producer of the game, as well as one of the designers.
-Toriyama is the director, and Tsuchida is another one of the game designers.
-But in the eyes of many critics, the designer, producer, publisher, debugger, marketer, and localizer was Tetsuya Nomura... who only is credited as one of the artists, and you know what else?
+Do the names Motomu Toriyama, Toshiro Tsuchida, or Yoshinori Kitase mean anything to you?
+Kitase was the producer of the game, as well as one of the designers.
+Toriyama was the director, and Tsuchida was another one of the game designers.
+But in the eyes of many critics, the designer, producer, publisher, debugger, marketer, and localizer was solely Tetsuya Nomura... who only is credited as one of the artists, and you know what else?
 He's not even the ART Director!
 Anyone who knows Tetsuya Nomura well enough to dislike him should be able to tell that this game isn't even really his style.